Amber Littlejohn

 Amber Littlejohn (born July 6, 1975) is an American bodybuilder.
 She was an IFBB professional figure competitor from the United States.
 Littlejohn placed in the top-five in almost every show after turning pro with an overall win at the 2003 NPC Figure Nationals.

 Early life

-Littlejohn was born in Monterey, California to an African American and Native American (Cherokee) father and an Irish mother.
-She was raised by hippy parents who were passionate about education.
+Littlejohn was raised by hippy parents who were passionate about education.
 Littlejohn grew up in a family of six children and was the second youngest and the only female of the group.
 Growing up in a rural cabin with few amenities, Littlejohn did not watch television until the age nine.
-She developed a deep interested in literature at a young age, becoming fond of authors such as Toni Morrison, Isabel Allende, Gabriel Garcia Marquez, and Ernest Hemingway.
+She developed a deep interested in literature at a young age, becoming fond of authors such as Toni Morrison, Isabel Allende, Gabriel García Márquez, and Ernest Hemingway.

 Early career

 In high school, Littlejohn participated in sports including track, martial arts and basketball.
 At the age of 23, she began weight training seriously to mend a broken heart and ended up falling in love with fitness.
 After training for several years and learning gymnastics at age 25, Littlejohn entered her first fitness competition, the NPC San Jose Fitness and Figure Championships in 2001, where she took first place in fitness and figure.
 Following her first victory, Littlejohn decided to compete solely in figure competitions.